 3. Costa Rica Backpackers

-This is a lively, social hostel popular with the younger backpacker/party crowd.
+This is the first backpackers hostel to open in Costa Rica (it opened in 2001!), and a lively, social hostel that’s popular with the younger backpacker/party crowd.
 It has a pool and bar on-site, and there are organized tours and activities.
 Breakfast isn’t included, but there is free coffee all day.
-The beds aren’t the best (the mattresses are thin and the bunks squeak) and the bathrooms are small and could use an update, but it’s the cheapest hostel in the city.
+The beds aren’t the best (the mattresses are thin and the bunks squeak) and the bathrooms are small and could use an update, but it’s the cheapest hostel in San Jose.
 If you’re on a tight budget and want to party, it’s the place to be!

 Costa Rica Backpackers at a glance:

 - Easy to meet other travelers